PatrykWojciechowski/save-o-tron-web-app/README.md

 This application is available for the tests now!(hosted on AWS Elastic Beanstalk and Amazon RDS) To test the app, click on the link below!
 [Save-o-tron online](http://default-environment.pzfmzh5smt.us-east-2.elasticbeanstalk.com/)
+For the tests you can log in as:
+- username->admin
+- password->admin
+or you can create new account :)

 ### Author

 - [Patryk Wojciechowski](https://github.com/PatrykWojciechowski)